 This is a simple observational piece by Keith Boykin at the HuffPost.
 I don’t usually like to reblog the HuffPost.
 Also, I have a lot more to say about Occupy Wall Street.(Post coming…soon!)
 But the meantime, it’s food for thought.

-For art criticism we need people who would show the senselessness of looking for ideas in a work of art, and who instead would continually guide readers in that endless labyrinth of linkages that makes up the stuff of art, and bring them to the laws that serve as the foundation for those linkages.”—Leo Tolstoy, making an early case for content curation, quoted in Harold Bloom’s ambitious The Anatomy of Influence (via curiositycounts)
+“For art criticism we need people who would show the senselessness of looking for ideas in a work of art, and who instead would continually guide readers in that endless labyrinth of linkages that makes up the stuff of art, and bring them to the laws that serve as the foundation for those linkages.”—Leo Tolstoy, making an early case for content curation, quoted in Harold Bloom’s ambitious The Anatomy of Influence (via curiositycounts)

 The inspiration for this project was, in the first place, to wade through the slush of internet.
 Granted I’ve been posting a pretty general collection of things born from my frustration reading the news.
 One of the most interesting questions for me, is what would a really great news literacy class look like?
 Then there is this article, News Literacy, What Not To Do from Nieman Reports.
 I generally like them and I like the intro.
 The best part, however, is Dean Miller’s comment (and he’s already been on my radar as perhaps the most wonderful source on this topic).
 Check it out.
 Also see: The Center for News Literacy’s syllabus.

 "In my perspective … science and computer science is a liberal art, it’s something everyone should know how to use, at least, and harness in their life.
 It’s not something that should be relegated to 5 percent of the population over in the corner.
 It’s something that everybody should be exposed to and everyone should have mastery of to some extent, and that’s how we viewed computation and these computation devices." - Steve Jobs in a 1996 interview with NPR.

 The Guardian is opening itself up this week.
 Via a blog it’s showing the public — and its competitors — exactly what they’re working on and what they plan to publish.
-They’re...